Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Studies

 \subsection{Simulation Setup}

 As mentioned in the introduction, amorphous silicon is worth investigating due to its larger energy density and is therefore chosen as host material.
 The used model parameters are listed in~\cref{tab:parameters}.
 Most parameters are taken from~\cite{kolzenberg2022chemo-mechanical, schoof2022parallelization}, however, for the plastic deformation we pick and adapt the parameters from~\cite{di-leo2015diffusion-deformation} such that the yield stress is in the range of~\cite{zhang2019stress}.
 In particular, the ratio between~$\sigma_\text{Y,max}$ and~$\sigma_\text{Y,min}$ is maintained.
-If not otherwise stated, we apply an external flux of~$N_\ext = 1~\si{C}$ for lithiation and~$N_\ext = \minus 1~\si{C}$ for delithiation.
+If not otherwise stated, we charge with $1~\si{C}$ and discharge with $\minus 1~\si{C}$.
 Following~\cite{kolzenberg2022chemo-mechanical}, we charge between~$U_{\max} = 0.5~\si{V}$ and $U_{\min} = 0.05~\si{V}$, corresponding to an initial concentration of~\mbox{$c_0=0.02$} and a duration of $0.9~\si{h}$ for one half cycle which is one lithiation of the host particle.
 The OCV curve $U_\text{OCV}(c)$ for silicon is taken from~\cite{chan2007high-performance} and defined as~$U_\text{OCV} \colon (0, 1) \rightarrow \IR_{> 0}$ with

 The curve is depicted in~\cref{app:comparison_voltage_curve} in~\cref{fig:voltage}.